Taking care of children is a beautiful and challenging journey.

 little green adventures newsletter.
 Monthly ideas on how to keep our kids entertained while building a future where they can thrive.

 Sustainable parenting cafe.
 A relaxed place to meet other parents, have a cuppa and learn about how to be a little bit kinder to the planet.
 For mums, dads and kids!

-Pre-loved children’s market.
+Pre-loved children’s Toy Swap.
 As we move through various stages of child caring, we end up having a lot of things we no longer need.
-Let’s have a place in our community to buy, sell or swap.
+Let’s have a place in our community to swap some of these things.

 1. Above all, use less

 Select the items you really need and make sure your loved ones know what those are.
 There are only so many toys a 3 month old needs!
 Having a wish list that is shared with family and friends would help too.